Civilian-dev/assemble/README.md

 ### Assembler Functions

-The `Assembler`, `PartialAssembler` and `VoidAssembler` type utilities define functions that can be given to `assemble` and declare the props type they will operate on.
+The `Assembler`, `PartialAssembler` and `NonAssembler` type utilities define functions that can be given to `assemble` and declare the props type they will operate on.
 - `Assembler` functions return a subset of props, as defined by keys given to the utility.
 - `PartialAssembler` functions optionally return a subset of props as defined.
-- `VoidAssembler` functions return void, but can use the props, e.g. for logging or sending.
+- `NonAssembler` functions return undefined but can use the props, e.g. for logging or sending.

 Note, you don't have to use these utilities.
 Any function signature can be given to `assemble` as long as it accepts a single props object argument and returns either a subset of props or nothing.